 Position at time of the award: President, Friends of Utah County Children’s Justice Center; Provo, Utah

 Current position: Nurse practitioner, Merrill Gappmayer Family Medical Center; Provo, Utah

 In 2001, the Robert Wood Johnson Foundation (RWJF) named Susan Chasson, MSN, JD, an RWJF Community Health Leader in recognition of her work to change the way the health care system in Utah treated victims of sexual and physical abuse and assault.

-The problem.
 Before changes were made in Utah, victims of sexual or physical violence—including adults, adolescents, and children—often had difficulty obtaining a thorough and patient-centered physical examination from a trained health care professional.

 From aide to victim’s advocate.
 Chasson’s circuitous route to her destination as a reformer and advocate for victims of sexual and physical abuse and assault began in 1977—first as an occupational-therapy aide and then as a nurse’s aide in Charlottesville, Va.